 The Cambridge City Council discussed proposed measures to mitigate the effects of climate change at a working meeting on Monday.

-The Cambridge City Council voted unanimously to begin working on new laws and regulations regarding recreational cannabis at a meeting Monday.
+The Cambridge City Council unanimously voted to begin autonomous vehicle testing on city streets at a meeting Monday.